AndrePablo/Forest-Guardian/README.txt

 Forest Guardian is a platformer shooter game, where you venture through a mysterious forest encountering monsters until you reach the person behind it all.
 Developed in C# using UNITY game engine.

-Try out the game HERE : https://play.unity.com/mg/other/fg-deploy
+Try out the game HERE : <a href= "https://play.unity.com/mg/other/fg-deploy"> GAME DEMO </a>

 KEY PROJECT TAKEAWAYS: Implementing optimized algorithms and leveraging data structures, learning Unity game development engine, using OOP C# best practices, leveraging C# for game development, building a relatively larger scale platform game and deploying it.